 After discussions with his teacher, we finally spoke to our doctor just after he turned 7 years old.
 Personally, I don’t think kids should be tested earlier than this.
 Before then, his behaviour wasn’t that much different from his peers.
-He may have had more frequent episodes, and we could look back now and say that it was obvious even before he was 7, but there wasn’t a clear difference between him and his peers until around age 7.
+He may have had more frequent episodes, and we can look back now and say that it was obvious even before he was 7, but there wasn’t a clear difference between him and his peers until around age 7.

-Since there is no simple diagnostic for ADHD, we used the SNAP-IV Teacher and Parent Rating Scale to determine Kellen’s probability of ADHD.
+Since there is no simple diagnostic for ADHD, we used the SNAP-IV Teacher and Parent Rating Scale to determine our son’s probability of ADHD.
 This scale supplies a list of behaviours and asks the parents and teachers to assign a rating of “Not at all”, “Just a little”, “Quite a bit” or “Very much”.
 There are close to 100 behaviours listed on the chart, but here are a few of them…

 Often fails to give close attention to details or makes careless mistakes in schoolwork or tasks